Homework PracticeSign Up

 Question 17mcq

-Which statement should a Grade 9 student remember about Explain importance of tissues?
+Which statement should a Grade 9 student remember about why tissues help multicellular organisms divide labour Focus on: Tissues allow division of labour in multicellular organisms..?

 A.Tissue structure is adapted to the function it performs.